zetinaram-lab/sentimentnexus/PRODUCT_HUNT_LAUNCH.md

 **Mensaje de outreach:**
 ```
+Subject: Would you hunt [Product Name] on Product Hunt?

+Hi [Name],

+I'm launching [Product Name] on Product Hunt [date] - a [brief description:
+free, open-source, innovative, etc.] [category] with [key benefit].

+Built with [interesting tech/approach], it's [unique selling point: completely
+free / first of its kind / solving X problem].

+Would you be interested in hunting it?
+I think the PH community would appreciate
+the [open-source approach / innovative features / transparent development / etc.].

+Link: [your-product-url]
+GitHub: [your-github-repo] (if applicable)

+Thanks for considering!
+[Your Name]

+---

+REAL EXAMPLE:
-Subject: Would you hunt SentimentNexus on Product Hunt?
+"Subject: Would you hunt SentimentNexus on Product Hunt?

 Hi [Name],